helipilot50/orientdb-recommendation/README.md

 ##Recommendation Algorithm

 This is a non-contextual behavioral recommendation engine.
-There are three categories of objects: Users and Reviews.
+There are three categories of objects: Users, Reviews and Products.

 In our provided example, users review products.
 Based on their reviews, other users determine whether they are interested in buying a product.
 Although our example uses this exact data set, it should be clear how to adapt this code to other data models.